semantic-systems/Uneven_Ground/README.md

 ## Project Structure and Data Description

-This project includes extracted Wikidata data, graph analysis, and fact-checking results.
+This project includes analysis of the Wikidata graph regarding countries and person entities related to these countries via citizenship.
 Below is an overview of the key directories and files:

 ### 📂 Directory Structure

 - `data/`
-  Raw data extracted from Wikidata.
+  Raw data extracted from Wikidata and results.

 - `data_analysis/`
   Graph-based analysis of the extracted data.

+- `url_analysis/`
+  Retrieval of URLs from Wikidata references and web scraping.
 ---

 ### 📄 Triple Files